 When you see the term “permanent life insurance,” does that lead you to believe that it will cover you for your entire life?
-That’s an honest mistake, but a potentially costly one.
+Many people think so, but that could potentially be a costly mistake.

 “Permanent life insurance,” as Tamara Holmes at InsuranceQuotes points out, is an umbrella term for insurance that covers you for a long period of time.
+Whole life, variable life and universal life are all types of permanent life insurance policies.
 Unlike term life insurance, which only covers a fixed period of 20 to 30 years or so, permanent life insurance comes in several tiers.

-However, some of those options have a maturity date, where they simply pay out the cash value to the policyholder.
-The Texas Department of Insurance points out that many of those policies reach their maturity date when the policyholder turns 95 or 100.
+However, some permanent life insurance policies have a maturity date when they pay out the cash value to the policyholder.
+Many of those policies reach their maturity date when the policyholder turns 95 or 100.
 At that point, the death benefit is paid out in cash and comes with significant tax consequences.

-It’s an increasingly plausible scenario: Eight percent of women who are currently age 45 can expect to live to 100, according to a MarketWatch analysis of Social Security Administration actuarial data.
+It’s an increasingly plausible scenario.
+Eight percent of women who are currently age 45 can expect to live to 100.

 “After years of paying premiums for a policy you expect to remain in place until your death, you may lose the benefit of passing wealth to your heirs tax-free,” says certified financial planner Shomari Hearn with Palisades Hudson Financial Group.
 “Sometimes you won’t even get full value from your policy.”